creatvie-introvert/btr-directory-mvp/README.md

 - Short-term lets as a primary product
 - Renter accounts and saved searches
-- Operator dashboards or accouts
+- Operator dashboards or accounts
 - Payment features or monetisation

 ---